 (1) Scope.
 Discovery may be obtained and provided regarding any matter not privileged, relevant to a claim or defense, and proportional to the needs of the case.
-The court has discretion to limit or expand discovery.
-Consideration shall be paid to the purposes and policies of the Children's Code; the importance of the issues at stake for which the discovery is sought; the parties' relative access to the requested information; the parties' resources; and whether the burden, expense, or delay associated with the proposed discovery outweighs its likely benefit.
+Consideration shall be paid to the purposes and policies of the Colorado Children's Code; the importance of the issues at stake for which the discovery is sought; the parties' relative access to the requested information; the parties' resources; and whether the burden, expense or delay associated with the proposed discovery outweighs its likely benefit.

-- (2) Resolution of Discovery Disputes.
+- (2) Resolution of Disputes.
 Discovery disputes must be resolved as quickly and informally as possible.
 When discovery disputes arise, the parties shall schedule a telephone conference with the court.
-Discovery motions shall not be filed unless requested by the court.
+Disputing counsel or pro se parties shall attend the telephone conference.
+Discovery motions shall not be filed.
 However, the parties may file the discovery request and any responses which form the basis of the dispute.
 The court will exercise due diligence to resolve the discovery dispute within 48 hours of the parties' notice of a dispute, or as soon as practicable. - (3) Oral Depositions.
 Throughout a case, a party or other person approved by the court in accordance with law may take depositions of four persons.
-Depositions of incarcerated individuals or repeat depositions of the same person shall not occur without court order.
-It is presumed that depositions of children are not in their best interests and require a court order supported by good cause shown.
+Depositions of children, incarcerated individuals or repeat depositions of the same person shall not occur, without court order.
 Each deposition shall be limited to two hours. - (4) Depositions by Written Examination.
-Throughout a case, a party or other person approved by the court in accordance with law may take depositions by written examination for the purposes of obtaining or authenticating documents. - (5) Requests for Admission.
-Throughout a case, a party or other person approved by the court in accordance with law may serve on each adverse party no more than 20 discrete admissions.
-Complete responses shall be served on the requesting party no later than 21 days after service of the requests, or within the timeframe ordered by the court. - (6) Interrogatories.
-Throughout a case, a party or other appropriate person approved by the court in accordance with law may serve on each adverse party no more than 20 discrete interrogatories.
-Complete responses shall be served no later than 21 days after service of the interrogatories, or within the timeframe ordered by the court - (7) Requests for Production.
-Throughout a case, a party or other person approved by the court in accordance with law may serve on each adverse party no more than 20 discrete requests for production of documents.
-Complete response to the requests shall be served no later than 21 days after service of the request, or within the timeframe ordered by the court.
+Depositions by written examination shall be permitted in the alternative for parties or other persons approved by the court in accordance with law solely for the purposes of obtaining or authenticating documents. - (5) Requests for Admission.
+Throughout a case, a party or other person approved by the court in accordance with law may serve on each adverse party no more than 20 discreet admissions from the pattern admissions found at Appendices 3 and 4.
+Complete responses shall be served on the requesting party no later than 21 days after service of the requests, or within the timeframe ordered by the court.
+For good cause, the court may approve non-pattern admissions unique to the case and/or allow requests to exceed 20. - (6) Interrogatories.
+Throughout a case, a party or other appropriate person approved by the court in accordance with law may serve on each adverse party no more than 20 discreet interrogatories from the pattern interrogatories found at Appendices 5 and 6.
+Complete responses shall be served on the interrogating party no later than 21 days after service of the interrogatories, or within the timeframe ordered by the court.
+For good cause, the court may approve non-pattern interrogatories unique to the case and/or allow interrogatories to exceed 20. - (7) Requests for Production.
+Throughout a case, a party or other person approved by the court in accordance with law may serve on each adverse party no more than 20 discreet requests for production of documents from the pattern requests for production found at Appendices 7 and 8.
+Complete response to the requests shall be served on the requesting party no later than 21 days after service of the request, or within the timeframe ordered by the court.
+For good cause, the court may approve non-pattern requests unique to the case and/or allow requests to exceed 20.